Successor Feature Representations: Method: Successor Feature Representations

 where $\Pr(\feat_{t+k}=\feat|s_t=s,a_t=a;\pi)$, or in short $\Pr(\feat_{t+k}=\feat|s_t,a_t;\pi)$, is the probability density function of the features at time $t+k$, following policy $\pi$ and conditioned to $s$ and $a$ being the state and action at time $t$ respectively.
 Note that $\xi^\pi$ depends not only on the policy $\pi$ but also on the state transition (constant through the paper).
 With the definition of the $\xi$-function, the Q-function rewrites:

-Please note, there exists an inherent relation between $\xi$-learning and classical SF.
-First, classical SF is a particular case of $\xi$-learning when constrained to linear reward functions, see Appendix~\ref{c:appendix_relation_xi_classical_sf_linear_case}.
-Second, in the case of discrete features, we can reformulate the $\xi$-learning problem into a linear reward function that is solved similarly to classical SF, see Appendix~\ref{c:appendix_relation_xi_and_sf}.
-Therefore, $\xi$-learning allows to consider these two cases within the same umbrella, and very importantly, to extend the philosophy of SF to continuous features and non-linear reward functions.
+Both the proposed SFR and the SR frameworks exploit cumulative discounted sums of probability distributions.
+In the case of SR, the probability distributions are defined over the states (\ref{eq:sr}).
+In contrast, the $\xi$-function of SFR is defined over features (and not states).
+There exists also an inherent relationship between SFR and SF.
+First, SF is a particular case of SFR when constrained to linear reward functions, see Appendix~\ref{c:appendix_relation_xi_classical_sf_linear_case}.
+Second, in the case of discrete features ($\phi \in \N^n$), we can reformulate the SFR problem into a linear reward function that is solved similarly to SF, see Appendix~\ref{c:appendix_relation_xi_and_sf}.
+Therefore, SFR allows to consider these two cases within the same umbrella, and very importantly, to extend the philosophy of SF to continuous features and non-linear reward functions.